How can you get alimony in South Carolina?

 One of the questions that is most searched on the internet is whether someone will have to pay, or is entitled to receive, alimony in South Carolina.
 So, will you have to pay alimony?
 In a nutshell, it depends.
 An award of alimony is highly discretionary, meaning that — unlike child support — it is not generally based on any one factor or particular calculation, causing it to vary from case to case.

-Justifications for Alimony in South Carolina: Historical and Modern
+Justifications for Alimony in South Carolina: Historical

 First, let’s review the historical context alimony arose from.
-Long ago, by getting married, a husband undertook a duty to financially provide for his wife.
+Long ago, by getting married, a husband took on a duty to financially provide for his wife.
 This duty did not disappear when their marriage ended (which seems fair because, at that time, only men could seek divorce).
 To some degree this reasoning has carried over to current times.
 The modern example is the case that everyone thinks of: the husband work, and the wife stays home with the kids (or a sick relative).
 When they divorce after a long marriage, the husband pays the wife alimony.

-But some modifications to this reasoning have been made.
-The primary one is that it is now less gender-specific: women are required to support their husbands in some cases.
+Awards of alimony are now less gender-specific: women are required to support their husbands in some cases.
 There are also more modern justifications for awarding alimony.

 Following a long marriage, a situation may arise in which one spouse cannot maintain the standard of living the couple or family enjoyed during the marriage.
 Therefore, the other spouse provides some support.
-This can occur when the couple shares an expensive lifestyle for a long time that is largely paid for by one spouse’s large salary.
+This occurs when the couple shares an expensive lifestyle for a long time that is largely paid for by one spouse’s large salary.

 Another situation where alimony may be appropriate is one in which one spouse makes substantial sacrifices (either financially or in earning capacity) to allow the other to pursue educational or professional opportunities.
 Then they divorce before the sacrificing spouse receives a return on his or her investment in their goals.
 This situation can occur in relationships where one spouse works (and pays for) the other to attend school, or where one cannot work (and therefore loses valuable work experience) due to having a spouse in the military.